Clock Tower 3: Plot

 Alyssa then travels to the 1960s, where she enters the house of Dorothy Rand, a blind elderly woman and her son, Albert, and sees them murdered by a man known as Corroder, who throws them into a vat of acid.
 Alyssa destroys Corroder, and returns a lost shawl to Dorothy's spirit, freeing both herself and Albert.
-She then returns to the present, where The Dark Gentleman congratulates her on killing two Subordinates.
+She then returns to the present, where the Dark Gentleman congratulates her on killing two Subordinates.
 He sends her to the top of a massive clock tower where he tells her that when her fifteenth birthday arrives they will be united for eternity.
 He also tells her that her mother is dead.
 When she refuses to believe him, he flings her from the tower.
 Regaining consciousness in a sewer system, she is forced to confront another Subordinate, Chopper.
 She defeats him, but fails to kill him and is sent to a graveyard.
 She then learns of the "Ritual of Engagement"; if a human wishes to become an Entity, they must remove the heart of a Rooder to whom they are related on her fifteenth birthday and drink her blood.
 Eventually, Alyssa fights Chopper again and is able to destroy him.

-Dennis arrives, and he and Alyssa find their way to an abandoned hospital where they encounter Scissorman and Scissorwoman, who kidnap Dennis.
-Alyssa is then transported to a castle, where she sees Dick reciting a strange incantation.
-She learns Dick knew of the Ritual of Engagement, and had discovered that Lord Burroughs, the owner of the castle and from whom he is descended, also knew of the ritual.
-She then sees an incident from the past of Dick asking for Burroughs' help to become an Entity, inviting Burroughs to enter his body and for them to complete the Ritual together.
-Burroughs' spirit takes possession of Dick, turning into The Dark Gentleman.
-Meanwhile, Alyssa is able to rescue Dennis from the twins, killing them in the process.
-The Dark Gentleman then tells Alyssa if she wants to save Nancy's soul, she must come to the top of the tower.
-There, The Dark Gentlemen turns into Lord Burroughs and begins the Ritual.
-However, Dennis distracts Burroughs, allowing Alyssa to fight back.
-Nancy's spirit transfers what is left of her own Rooder power into Alyssa, giving her the strength to destroy Burroughs.
-After she defeats him, she reunites with her mother's spirit.
-The tower then collapses.
-Alyssa awakens in a field, where she sees Dennis.
-She runs to him and hugs him as she says "Mum...we did it.
-We did it, Mum".
+Dennis arrives, and he and Alyssa go to an abandoned hospital where they encounter the twins, Scissorman and Scissorwoman, who have lured them there to kidnap Dennis.
+Alyssa is transported to a castle, where she witnesses Dick reciting an incantation.
+She learns that Dick was aware of the Ritual of Engagement and had discovered that Lord Burroughs, his ancestor and the castle owner, also knew about it.
+Dick invites Burroughs' spirit into his body to complete the Ritual to become an Entity, and turns into the Dark Gentleman.
+Meanwhile, Alyssa rescues Dennis by killing the twins, Burroughs' executioners.
+She is told by the Dark Gentleman to come to the top of the tower to save Nancy's soul.
+At the tower, the Dark Gentleman captures Alyssa, transforms into Lord Burroughs and starts the Ritual.
+However, Dennis interrupts, giving Alyssa the chance to fight back.
+With the remaining Rooder power of Nancy's spirit, Alyssa defeats Burroughs and reunites with her mother's spirit before the tower collapses.
+She wakes up in a field, where she embraces Dennis and tells her mother that they made it.